antarctica/metadata-library/README.md

 The configuration of each metadata record is held in a Python dictionary, within a `MetadataRecordConfig` class.
 This class includes methods to validate its configuration against a relevant [Configuration Schema](#configuration-schemas).

-Configuration classes are defined at the root of each standard or profile, alongside its root [Metadata Element](#record-element-classes) and XML namespaces.
+Configuration classes are defined at the root of each standard, alongside its root [Metadata Element](#record-element-classes) and XML namespaces.

 A configuration class will exist for each supported configuration schema with methods to convert from one version to